ianvexler/AutomatedFPLPlayer/README.md

 ## Team Matcher

-The `TeamMatcher` class is responsible for mapping Fantasy Premier League (FPL) team names to external datasets such as **Club Elo** and **FBref**.
+The `TeamMatcher` class is responsible for mapping Fantasy Premier League (FPL) team names to external datasets such as **FBref**.
 It uses matching techniques to align team names across different sources, ensuring consistency in data integration.

 ## Player Matcher